• tubism zip tubes

 Tubism Review: Lightweight containers for liquids

 I’m always on the lookout for lightweight products that can carry liquids easily without leaking.
 The gold standard is Nalgene bottles, because they don’t leak.
 But, they weigh more than I’d like at 0.5 ounces, and they don’t work with food or products you need to squeeze.
 I was excited when I saw the Tubism resealing zip tubes.
 At 0.4 ounces for 1.7 fluid ounces, they looked like a good deal.
 They could carry small amounts of liquids on trips while keeping down the weight.
-Subscribe to Blog via Email Enter your email address to subscribe to this blog and receive notifications of new posts by email.
-Email Address Subscribe The…
+The Tubism tubes are unique because they’re flat instead of round.
+One end has a zip closure and the other end a squeeze lid.
+They are…

 The Moose Rack Review: The Ultimate Kayak Rack?